 Matters can get worse for the buyer.
 As an experienced consultant, I can tell you that it can be a struggle to get full information on a business.
 This as sellers are often afraid that a buyer will discover problems which will dampen buyer enthusiasm – and brokers rarely do much to assist the buyer in getting the info; instead, they prefer to beat the drum for a fast closing (and payday).

 So beware the “buyer’s broker”– whom you will often find masquerading as a “consultant”.
 Deluding the buyer by posing as a team player, the “consultant” will embrace the buyer (“sizing him up” in the process) and then attempt to steer the buyer to a deal from which the “consultant” can profit from brokerage commissions.
 By then he will have reached out to either a seller or a “seller’s broker” for a deal that might fit his buyer and he will introduce the buyer to the deal in exchange for his participation in a brokerage commission.
-This will often be promoted as being “brokerage commission free” to the buyer, however, the conflict of interest involved will work to significantly reduce buyer value – perhaps even extinguish it.
+This will often be promoted as being “brokerage commission free” to the buyer, however, the conflict of interest involved can easily work to significantly reduce buyer value.

 Now in the course of searching for a business, a prospective buyer may need to deal with a business broker.
 Provided a business broker represents only a seller, he does not have a conflicting self-interest with the buyer of a business.
 However, buyers must remember that as the broker is working for the seller, his legal and ethical obligations are strictly to the seller rather than the buyer.
 In fact, a broker has no obligation to inform the buyer, or the buyer’s representatives of anything.
 This being the case, a buyer should not trust a broker2.